Allied invasion of Italy: Eighth Army ordered to apply pressure

 On 9 September, Montgomery's formations had been strung out along the coastal roads in the 'toe' of Italy.
-The build-up across the Straits of Messina had proved slow and he was therefore short of transport.
-On 9 September, he decided to halt his formations in order to reorganise before pushing on but General Alexander replied on 10 September that "It is of the utmost importance that you maintain pressure upon the Germans so that they cannot remove forces from your front and concentrate them against Avalanche".
+The build-up across the Straits of Messina had proved slow; he was therefore short of transport and decided to halt his formations to reorganize before pushing on.
+However, General Alexander issued orders on 10 September that "It is of the utmost importance that you maintain pressure upon the Germans so that they cannot remove forces from your front and concentrate them against Avalanche".
 This message was further reinforced on 12 September by a personal visit from Alexander's Chief of Staff, Brigadier A. A. Richardson.
-Montgomery had no choice, and while reorganising the main body of his troops, sent light forces up the coast which reached Castrovillari and Belvedere on 12 September, still some 80 mi from the Salerno battlefield.
+Montgomery had no choice- while reorganizing the main body of his troops, he sent light forces up the coast which reached Castrovillari and Belvedere on 12 September, still some 80 mi from the Salerno battlefield.
 On 14 September, he was in a position to start a more general advance, and by 16 September the British 5th Infantry Division had reached Sapri, 25 mi beyond Belvedere, where forward patrols made contact with patrols from VI Corps' 36th Division.

 German withdrawal

-On 16 September, von Vietinghoff reported to Kesselring that the Allied air and naval superiority were decisive and that he didn't have the power to neutralize it.
-10th Army had succeeded in preventing troops from being cut off, and continuing the battle would just invite heavy losses.
+On 16 September, the overall commander of forces in the Salerno area, General von Vietinghoff, reported to Field Marshal Kesselring that the Allied air and naval superiority were decisive and that he didn't have the power to neutralize it.
+The 10th Army had succeeded in preventing troops from being cut off, and continuing the battle would invite heavy losses.
 The approach of the Eighth Army was also posing a threat.
 He recommended breaking off the battle, pivoting on Salerno to form a defensive line, preparatory to a withdrawal on 18/19 September.
 Kesselring's agreement reached von Vietinghoff early on 17 September.

 General Hermann Balck, commanding XIV Panzer Corps - the principal armoured formation near Salerno - wrote that his tanks ‘suffered heavily under Allied naval gunfire, with which [they] had nothing to counter'.
-This encouraged a retreat from areas which were covered by Allied naval gunfire.
+This triggered an Axis forces retreat from areas which were covered by Allied naval gunfire.

-Overall commander of forces in the Salerno area, General Vietinghoff, reported to his superior that his attacks ‘were unable to reach their objective owing to the fire from naval guns and low-flying aircraft'.
-Allied air and naval support, superior to German support, was able to aid the Allied advance to a substantial degree.
+General von Vietinghoff then reported to his superior that his attacks ‘were unable to reach their objective owing to the fire from naval guns and low-flying aircraft'.
+Allied air and naval support lines, aided by the Italian partisan movement, proved far superior to the German support, and were able to aid the Allied advance to a substantial degree.